 The purpose of this guidance note is to guide policy makers on the use of CBA for policy proposals.
-The note is relevant for policy makers working on either Australian Government or COAG-related proposals.

 Introduction

 In impact analysis, CBA is a method of evaluation that attempts to estimate and compare the total benefits and costs of a particular policy proposal.